mlstyszynski/techfest/README.md

 `L1-task17`: make sure the CE1 irb.100 sourced IP can ping the CE2 irb.101 destination IP

-`L1-task18`: provision at leaf1 an additional regular extended community for the VNI 50100 and make sure the T2 MAC and MAC+IP routes at the leaf3/leaf4 gets the routes with an additional extended community 1:50100
+`L1-task18`: provision at spine1 with an additional regular extended community for the VNI 50100 and make sure the T2 MAC and MAC+IP routes at the leaf3/leaf4 gets the routes with an additional extended community 1:50100

 `L1-task19`: at the spine3-re enabled the core ip routing connectivity between the DC-1 and DC-2 using OSPFv2 NSSA area 0.0.0.1 nssa no-summaries default-lsa default-metric 101 inside the existing routing-instance MY-IPVPN-1 virtual-router instance-type.
              Same virtual-router instance MY-IPVRF-1 should be enabled in area 0.0.0.1 nssa at spine1-re/spine2-re in order to receive the default route 0.0.0.0/0